Oxidopamine: Usage

 The toxin oxidopamine is an antagonist of the neurotransmitter dopamine, and is commonly used for making experimental animal models in Parkinson's disease.
 Parkinson disease leads to degeneration of dopaminergic midbrain neurons resulting in dopamine depletion.
 Therefore oxidopamine can induce Parkinson disease in animal models.
 These models can be used to do research for treatments for Parkinson's disease.
 The toxin is also used for experimental models of attention-deficit hyperactivity disorder and Lesch-Nyhan syndrome.

 Structure and reactivity

 Structure

 Oxidopamine is a neurotoxic, solid and organic compound, derived from dopamine.
-It is a benzenetriol which is phenethylamine, where the hydrogens on the phenyl ring at positions 2, 4 and 5 are replaced by hydroxyl groups.
+It is a benzenetriol which is derived from phenethylamine, where the hydrogens on the phenyl ring at positions 2, 4 and 5 are replaced by hydroxyl groups.
 Oxidopamine is a primary amino compound, a benzenetriol and a catecholamine.
 The molecular weight of this oxidopamine is 169.18 and has the following molecular formula; C_{8}H_{11}NO_{3}.
 The melting point of oxidopamine is 232 degrees celsius.